Addison00-00/UX-220-Assignment-1/article_1.md

-## Graduating University With Honours (Hopefully) & Being A Valedictorian At My Convocation.
-WIP
+## Graduated University With Honours & Was A Valedictorian At Convocation.